kingapl/mini_projects/README.md

 ## Letters counter
 A program that counts how many letters are in the text and shows how many times each letter appears in the text.

+## Number game simulator
+A number game simulator in which the player enters five numbers.
+Then the computer draws five numbers and checks how many of them are the same as given by the player.

 ## Palindrome
 This application reverses a user-written string and checks if is palindrome.